Ydanis Rodríguez

-Ydanis Rodríguez (born June 18, 1965) is the Commissioner of the New York City Department of Transportation and a politician who formerly represented the 10th district on the New York City Council.
+Ydanis Rodríguez (born June 18, 1965) is the former Commissioner of the New York City Department of Transportation and a politician who formerly represented the 10th district on the New York City Council.
 A Democrat who was first elected to the City Council in 2009, Rodríguez was re-elected in 2013 and 2017.
 He also served as Chair of the Transportation Committee.
 Rodríguez is known for his November 2011 arrest at an Occupy Wall Street rally, and was profiled for the act in Time's 2011 Person of the Year issue.

 Rodríguez ran for New York City Public Advocate in 2019 and ran for United States House of Representatives for in 2020; he did not prevail in either race.

 Early life

 Rodríguez was born in the Dominican Republic and moved from his hometown of Licey al Medio to New York City when he was 18 years old.
 While working as a taxi driver, Rodriguez earned his bachelor's degree in political science at the City College of New York.